ISIMIP3 simulation protocol

 Information about soil organic carbon pools of different turnover times

-Some variables can be provided seperately by soil organic carbon pools of different turnover times, if your model simulates those.
+Some variables can be provided separately by soil organic carbon pools of different turnover times, if your model simulates those.
 This is done using the -<pool> extension.
 Please indicate them as -fast, -slow, and -passive and describe your definition of the turnover times in your model description.
 The extension is used in addition to the extension expressing the Plant Functional Type (PFT) and needs to put before it.

 Information about peat outputs